manualbashing/manuel/content/posts/writing-citing-obsidian-zotero/index.md

 - Default CSL is Harvard
 - You might need to use IEEE

-[^1]: Or a lot of other output formats like LaTeX or epub.
+[^1]: Or a lot of other output formats like LaTeX or EPUB.
 But we stick with Word for now, as that is what I assume most people are familiar with.
+[^2]: The Zotero integration plugin ([mgmeyers/obsidian-zotero-integration](https://github.com/mgmeyers/obsidian-zotero-integration)) also seems to be a popular choice.
+For this post, I will focus on the citation plugin, as this is the only one that I currently have experience with.